13 Mar Why Successful Leaders Lead with Trust

 How to let go and Trust:

-All of us can think of a situation where we trusted and got hurt whether it was in our personal or work lives or both.
+We can all think of a situation where we trusted and got hurt whether it was in our personal or work lives or both.
 But how many of us reflect on the level of trust we had in the situation and learn how to trust more effectively?

 Trust is something many people mistakenly believe is either there or it isn’t, something which must be earned and something which if lost cannot be regained.
 We spend time reflecting on who was to blame, the hurt we endured or how to protect ourselves from it ever happening again.